SeanDS/zero/docs/examples/liso-input.rst

     parser = LisoInputParser()

-To parse a LISO circuit, either call the `parse` method with text:
+To parse a LISO circuit, either call the :meth:`~.LisoParser.parse` method with text:

 .. code:: python